scottyschup/ruby-curriculum/w1d4/blocks.md

 [1, 2, 3].map(add_one) # wrong number of arguments (1 for 0)
 ```

-We can ask a method to pass an argument into the block argument slot
-by using the '&' symbol:
+We have to make sure that Ruby understands we want to pass the proc in
+as the block/proc argument, not a normal argument.
+To do this, we use
+the `&` symbol again:

 ```ruby
 [1, 2, 3].map(&add_one) # => [2, 3, 4]
 ```

+Notice how this is kind of the flip-side of using `&` in the
+definition of a method.

 Of course, we get yelled at if we try to pass both a `Proc` this way
 in addition to a typical block: